CTCycle/FAIRS-roulette-agent/README.md

 This project is licensed under the terms of the MIT license.
 See the LICENSE file for details.

 ## Disclaimer
 This project is for educational purposes only.
-It should not be used as a way to make easy money, nor the forecasted numbers should be considered completely reliable, due to the randomic nature of the roulette game itself.
+It should not be used as a way to make easy money, since the model won't be able to accurately forecast numbers merely based on previous observations!